Atonement

 Apostasy/Apostate

-Apostasy or apostate is when one is in a state of apostasy or considered apostate, both terms refer to those who have fallen away from the consistent, daily intake of God’s Word.
-The falling away from the faith by denying the divine inspiration (God-breathed), authority, and absoluteness of the Bible.
-Apostasy has always been a characteristic of the church because…
+Apostasy/Apostate Apostasy or apostate is when one is in a state of apostasy or considered apostate, both terms refer to those who have fallen away from the consistent, daily intake of God’s Word—a legalistic degeneracy of pride, self righteousness, and ego arrogance, which replaces the cross, the Word of God, and the power of the Holy Spirit—a house of cards….

 Continue reading